-Simultaneously, application shall be made to DIA for funding pursuant to one or more components of this DPRP.
+Simultaneously, the application shall be made to DIA for funding pursuant to one or more components of this DPRP.
 For all applications under the DPRP loan program, DIA Staff shall receive and analyze project information as outlined below:

-a.
-Business plan to include:
+- a.
+Business plan to include: - i.

-- i.
 Proposed usage of the property following completion and contribution towards the relevant DIA Redevelopment Goals and Performance Measures. - ii.
 Names and descriptive summary of relevant experience for all members of the development team including principals, General Contractor, architect, consultants, and others as applicable. - iii.
 Market analysis summary and strategy relied upon in support of the development decision. - iv.
 Names of tenants where lease negotiations are near completion or have been finalized.
 Executed leases, or those ready for execution, should be provided for consideration in ROI calculations. - v.
 Anticipated job creation, both direct and from commercial spaces whether existing or to be created. - b.
 Applications to include detailed Total Development Cost estimate for proposed acquisition and/or improvements along with sources and uses of funds, a thorough and detailed three-year pro forma financial statements (including time to stabilization), evidence of ownership or control of the subject property. - c.
 A detailed construction budget must be provided that reconciles to the contract with the General Contractor, and that clearly allocates costs between Restoration or Rehabilitation of the building Exterior, Restoration of Historic features on the building Interior, Rehabilitation of the building Interior, General Requirements and Overhead of the GC, and Code Compliance Renovations, as may be appropriate per the DPRP loan request being made. - d.
 Operating pro forma must be provided and DIA must generally agree with projected operating or rental income, operating expenses, and debt service.
 Market study or third-party data (CoStar or similar) will be relied upon where available. - e.
-Corporate applicants shall submit two most recent years' tax returns (if available). - f.
-Applications must be accompanied with a personal financial statement and the two most recent years' tax returns of principals with ownership of more than 20% of the project, the project's general partner, and/or the project's controlling member. - g.
-Provide evidence that all property, business, and income taxes are current. - h.
-Evidence of Landmark status for the subject property as outlined above or application for the same, to be submitted as appropriate for the request made. - i.
-All code compliance work on buildings not designated local landmarks shall require review by Planning and Development Department to ensure that no contributing structure is rendered ineligible for local landmark designation by the proposed work, and shall require DDRB and DIA Board approval, and City Council approval. - j.
-PDD staff recommendation as to eligibility of the approved scope of work on any local landmark shall be required prior to DIA board approval of any program funding, however a contingent staff report will be accepted.
+Provide evidence that all property, business, and income taxes are current. - f.
+Evidence of Landmark status for the subject property as outlined above or application for the same, to be submitted as appropriate for the request made. - g.
+All code compliance work on buildings not designated local landmarks shall require review by Planning and Development Department to ensure that no contributing structure is rendered ineligible for local landmark designation by the proposed work, and shall require DDRB and DIA Board approval, and City Council approval. - h.
+PDD staff recommendation as to the eligibility of the approved scope of work on any local landmark shall be required prior to DIA board approval of any program funding, however, a contingent staff report will be accepted.
 The level of certainty required before presentation to the DIA Board and City Council will depend on the extent to which eligible costs exceed the request.